Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 between those components to protect them and increase the overall solution resiliency.
 If you want to scale elastically, you really need to ensure your components are loosely coupled so that the infrastructure can provision and deprovision workers dynamically.

-### Automation
-To get the most out of your cloud infrastructure, plan to automate your deployment and configuration wherever possible.
-Make use of infrastructure as code approaches, scripting, and templating to ensure that you can rapidly create new environments for both development and production scaling.